-2. On the "Message" tab, in the "Options" section, you will see a small button with an arrow on it.
-Click on it and you will see the message options menu.
-The Internet Headers section will be at the bottom.
+2. On the "Message" tab in the "Options" section, there is a little button with an arrow in it.
+Click on it and you will see the message options menu with the internet headers in the bottom section.

-4. Right-click inside the headers section and choose "Select All," then right-click again and select "Copy."
+4. Right-click inside the headers and choose "Select All," then right-click again and select "Copy."

 5. Close the Message Options window.

 6. You should now be looking at the original message window.
 Find the ticket if you have one with us and paste the headers in a reply.
 You can also paste it into a chat window or text file for Support to provide further assistance.